a4my/my-cheatsheets/react.md

 • Created an HTML file with an id div of `app`
 • Created a Main.js file and `make sure the language mode in VS code is Javascript React`
-• Add the following script in youor Main.js file:
+• Add the following script in your Main.js file:

 ```js
 import React from "React"